ArnoldV/Our.Umbraco.GMaps/README.md

 Username: admin@admin.com
 Password: *Password123*

-## Special thanks
+## Special thanks and big #H5YR
+Special thanks to:
-Special thanks to [ronaldbarendse](https://github.com/ronaldbarendse) for contributing to this project #h5yr!
+- [ronaldbarendse](https://github.com/ronaldbarendse) for all his contributions to this project

-Special thanks to [prjseal](https://github.com/prjseal) for the Visual Studio project setup and included demo-site #h5yr!
+- [prjseal](https://github.com/prjseal) for the Visual Studio project setup and included demo-site
+- [robertjf](https://github.com/robertjf) for making the Umbraco 9 version a reality, accepting and testing PR's and setting up release automation